rickstoolbox2014/bind9-generator/README.md

 bind9-generator
 ===============

-Generates complete bind9 configuration files for a simple DNS setup.
+Generates complete bind9 configuration files for a simple DNS setup (for Debian).

 ##Description
 For a simple DNS setup on a recent Debian based system only three bind9 configuration files are involved:
 * /etc/bind9/named.conf.local
-* zones/rev.168.1.192.in-addr.arpa
+* /etc/bind9/zones/rev.168.1.192.in-addr.arpa
-* zones/tld.domain.db
+* /etc/bind9/zones/tld.domain.db

 The first two files are shared among all domains on the server.
 The third file is unique for a domain.